Or, as I used to say growing up in Hawaii, Howzit?

 Only then can you be “in the zone.”

 In the flow.

 Wait!
 I thought you were a business coach

-I teach solo business owners how to grow.
+I teach solo business owners, like you, how to grow heart-centered, successful businesses.

-But, most business problems are an extension of personal problems.
+People don’t realize it but most business problems are just an extension of personal problems.

-So I focus on exploring the personal in concert with the professional stuff to help you create a business of integrity, value, and service.
+So I focus on exploring the personal in concert with the professional. to help you create a business of integrity, value, and service.